Learn something new every day

 The analysis begins with a blunt assessment, usually in list form, of the company’s internal and external assets and problems.
 Business strengths are usually the starting place.
 Internal strengths may include a stable workforce, proprietary systems and methods, and property ownership or location.
 Internal weaknesses, on the other hand, may include labor-union problems, obsolete equipment, or aging facilities.
-External opportunities can include new-market creation, beneficial alliances, and positive trade agreements.
-External threats may be comprised in part of negative governmental regulations, international conflict, or natural disasters.
+Examples of external opportunities can include new-market creation, beneficial alliances, and positive trade agreements, while external threats may take the form of negative governmental regulations, international conflict, or natural disasters.
 Once all of these have been identified, the planner or planning team will set about drawing up some specific goals.

 Goal-setting is an important part of the process because it helps a company project where it wants to be in a realistic and supportable way.
-Strategic planners evaluate the operating environment and establish organizational goals.
-They determine whether or not the goals are obtainable with existing strategies.
+Strategic planners evaluate the operating environment and determine whether or not certain goals are obtainable with existing strategies.
 If they are not, new strategies must be developed or old ones must be adjusted.
-Several sources of information guide their strategic decisions.

 Environmental analysis uses a series of numerical ranks and assessment rubrics in evaluating employee performance, customer satisfaction, maintenance costs, and similar factors.
 These metrics can be used to take early corrective action or to offer rewards to workers or customers.
-The outcomes of these measures should be monitored closely and adjusted as necessary.
+In most cases the outcomes of these measures should be monitored closely and adjusted as necessary.